MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 > [!NOTE]
 > This feature is applicable from UR2 and later.

-Currently, if there is a conflict in maintenance mode window for object(s), the newly updated end time overwrites the existing scheduled time.
-If the latest defined time is longer than previous value, then computer stays in maintenance mode for extended period.
-However, when the latest defined time is shorter, then the computer comes out of maintenance mode, earlier than expected, generating false alerts.
+Currently, if there's a conflict in the maintenance mode window for object(s), the newly updated end time overwrites the existing scheduled time.
+If the latest defined time is longer than the previous value, then the computer stays in maintenance mode for an extended period.
+However, when the latest defined time is shorter, then the computer comes out of the maintenance mode earlier than expected, generating false alerts.

 For example, user Dan schedules maintenance every Tuesday from **8AM – 3PM** on all the agents in Redmond.
-User Ryan creates another schedule post Dan to start maintenance mode every Tuesday for all the agents running SQL server from **10AM-12PM**.
-There are 500 agents located in Redmond running SQL server and now they will exit maintenance mode at **12PM** and Dan will receive false alerts and tickets for these agents.
+User Ryan creates another schedule post Dan to start the maintenance mode every Tuesday for all the agents running SQL server from **10AM-12PM**.
+There are 500 agents located in Redmond running SQL server, and now they'll exit maintenance mode at **12PM**, and Dan will receive false alerts and tickets for these agents.

-False alerts generated by above scenario can cost a lot of money, time, and delay in addressing the real issues for an organization.
-From Update Rollup 2, if multiple MM schedules are running for an object, furthest end time will overwrite any other defined end time.
+False alerts generated by the above scenario can cost a lot of money, time, and delay in addressing the real issues for an organization.
+From Update Rollup 2, if multiple MM schedules are running for an object, the furthest end time will overwrite any other defined end time.

-With 2019 UR2, if there is a conflict in maintenance mode end time then object will exit maintenance mode at the furthest end time defined for the object.
-For the example above, servers which are in Redmond and have SQL server will exit maintenance mode at 3PM which is the furthest end time defined for them.
+With 2019 UR2, if there is a conflict in maintenance mode end time, then the object will exit the maintenance mode at the furthest end time defined for the object.
+For the example above, servers, which are in Redmond and have SQL server, will exit maintenance mode at 3 PM, which is the furthest end time defined for them.

 ::: moniker-end